Huy-DNA/Cpp-STL-compatible-DSA/Algorithmic problems/Sorting problem/Linear-time sort/Bucket sort/README.md

 # Bucket sort
 > Say hellllo to the dreaded **Segmentation fault**.
-Implementing this algorithm has taught me the lesson to plan anything you're going to code me up front.
+Implementing this algorithm has taught me the lesson of properly planning anything you're going to code me up front.
 It was a mess patching things up!!!.

 Notes about this implementation of Bucket sort:
 * Assumptions: